 His crowning achievement came with his skillful handling of the expedition to Abyssinia (Ethiopia) in January 1868, whereupon he embarked on a 420 mile march to Magdala (Amba Mariam), defeated the opposing force and released the British prisoners held captive there by Tewodros II.
 Napier had proved himself to be an outstanding commander and he returned to Britain to great acclaim, being awarded the title of Lord Napier of Magdala in July 1868.
 He was appointed Commander-in-Chief in India in January 1870, a post he held until 1876 when he finally left India after forty-eight years’ service.

-A selection of Napier’s correspondence and official papers (MS 1162), providing a valuable insight into his career and life in India during the 19th century, can be viewed on our on-line catalogue.
+A selection of Napier’s correspondence and official papers (MS 1162), providing a valuable insight into his career and life in India during the 19th century, can be viewed on our online archive collections catalogue.